|Phone:||(575) 647-7400 (Voice)|

 Assessor Duarte Benavidez retired from a grant-writing position with Doña Ana County approximately 10 years ago.
 She ran for the District 5 Commission seat and held it for two full terms, leaving office in 2016.
-The goal of the Assessor's Office under his leadership is to provide a well-managed office that will serve the public with expert, qualified staff that will result in:
+The goal of the Assessor’s office under her leadership is to provide a well-managed department that will serve the public with expert, qualified staff that results in:

-- Fair and equitable assessment of the taxpayer's real and personal property at a reasonable cost.
+- a fair and equitable assessment of taxpayer’s real and personal property at a reasonable cost.

 - a well-maintained, current tax base upon which local government can base tax levies.